 mlpack uses CMake as a build system and allows several flexible build configuration options.
 One can consult any of numerous CMake tutorials for further documentation, but this tutorial should be enough to get mlpack built and installed on most Linux and UNIX-like systems (including OS X).
 If you want to build mlpack on Windows, see Keon's excellent tutorial.

-Once the mlpack source is unpacked, you should create a build directory.
+First we should unpack the mlpack source and create a build directory.

-The directory can have any name, not just 'build', but 'build' is sufficient enough.
+The directory can have any name, not just 'build', but 'build' is sufficient.

 mlpack depends on the following libraries, which need to be installed on the system and have headers present: